Disclaimer: I do not own Harry Potter or the Avengers. Unfortunately.

 Loki moved to stand in front of him.
 "Now, I am just going to do a brief scan to see the problem for myself and see if what I have in mind is feasible."

 Loki placed his hands on either side of Harry's head, they weren't touching him just hovering close by.
 Harry could sense his cool magic as it flowed over him.
 Loki closed his eyes concentrating at the task at hand.
 Several tense moments passed before Loki backed off.
 His expression was grim and Harry feared for the worst.

 "It is beyond the capabilities of your mortal magic," Harry could practically feel everyone's shoulders slump in defeat at Loki's words.
 "But there is something that I might be able to try.
 If you are willing?"

 He looked to Harry and then to Tony.

 Harry took a deep, fortifying breath.
 "I trust you."

 "Well, I don't.
 What exactly are you planning?"
 Tony demanded.

 "I would pour my own magic into Harry's body and use it to wrap around his magical core to mold a new shield.
 This would, in essence, completely change the structure of his magical core.
-It would reorder it and recreate it into that of Asgardian core since my own magic will leave an imprint of itself behind for such a complicated undertaking," Loki explained.
+It would reorder it and recreate it into an image of my own core since my magic will leave an imprint of itself behind for such a complicated undertaking," Loki explained.